How to hide document codes in PDFs using Affinity Publisher/Designer

 • Window > References > Fields

-• If it’s not already checked, click on “Fields” and it will open the fields panel.
+• If it’s not checked, click on “Fields” and it will open the Fields panel.

-• If it’s already checked, that means the UI panel is already open, but may not be a tab in another panel and not focused.
-You just need to find where the Fields panel is in your UI.
+• If it’s checked, that means the Fields panel is open in your UI somewhere.
+You just need to find the panel.

 You’ll have a few fields that you can edit.
-The ones that will show up in the Foxit PDF Reader are:
+The ones that will show up in the Foxit PDF Reader and Acrobat are:

 • Author